w6d-io/libkafka/README.md

 # libkafka

-Easy as pie rust lib for Kafka with python bindings.
+Easy as pie rust lib for Kafka.

 <!-- ![](./libkafka.jpg) -->